JustinFrizzell/sqlconnect/README.md

 <a href="https://github.com/psf/black"><img alt="Code style: black" src="https://img.shields.io/badge/code%20style-black-000000.svg"></a>
 </p>

 **SQLconnect** is a Python package designed to simplify the process of connecting to SQL databases.
-It uses a `connections.yaml` file for database configuration and a `.env` file for secure credentials management.
+It uses a `sqlconnect.yaml` file for database configuration and a `sqlconnect.env` file for secure credentials management.
 SQLconnect supports executing SQL from `.sql` files or Python strings, and retrieving data into pandas DataFrames.
 This package is particularly useful for data analysts and developers who need a straightforward way to interact with SQL databases.

 ## Features

-- Allows easy configuration and management of database connections using a `connections.yaml` file.
+- Allows easy configuration and management of database connections using a `sqlconnect.yaml` file.

-- Supports the use of a `.env` file for secure storage of database credentials, enhancing security.
+- Supports the use of a `sqlconnect.env` file for secure storage of database credentials, enhancing security.

 - Leverages SQLAlchemy for database connections, providing a robust and flexible framework for SQL operations.